krisleech/ma/README.md

 * responds to `#to_h` returning a `Hash`

-We provide a simple Struct-like event object, `Ma::Event`, but would recommend using some thing like [dry-struct](https://dry-rb.org/gems/dry-struct/1.0/) to enforce attributes.
+We provide a simple Struct-like event object, `Ma::Event`, but would recommend using some thing like [dry-struct](https://dry-rb.org/gems/dry-struct/1.0/) to define an event schema.

 #### Enhancing Events